Letomaniy/Rust-Hack-DeftHack-Official/README.md

 Then with the help of [MonoInjector](https://github.com/Michidu/MonoInjector) introduce into the game process.

 #### Example:
-`MonoInjector.exe --target RustClient.exe --dll <the path on disk to your DLL, without using krill> --namespace nWTAsSXPzaMv --class wbcOKNDbFMC6 --method InBQcEpqrHWw`
+`MonoInjector.exe --target RustClient.exe --dll <the path on disk to your DLL, without using krill> --namespace RustInternal --class Loader --method Load`

 #### Or

-`MonoInjector.exe -t RustClient.exe -d <the path on disk to your DLL, without using krill> -n nWTAsSXPzaMv -c wbcOKNDbFMC6 -m InBQcEpqrHWw`
+`MonoInjector.exe -t RustClient.exe -d <the path on disk to your DLL, without using krill> -n RustInternal -c Loader -m Load`

 In order for the cheat to work with the menu, you need to drop the .assets file into the root folder of the game!!!